John Simon Gabriel Simmons: Adult life

 After service in World War II and three more years at Birmingham University, Simmons moved to Oxford after an invitation to take up a job as librarian/lecturer in charge of Slavonic books at Oxford University.
 This position was created for him by his old tutor Konovalov.
 Due to his actions in August 1953, when he travelled to Moscow to propose to the director of the Lenin Library a book exchange, the University received thousands of valuable, out-of-print Russian publications.

 Simmons was instrumental in building up the retrospective collections of Russian books in the Taylorian and Bodleian Libraries and the creation in the Bodleian of the only specialised Slavonic reading room in the country.
 He believed that it was these library collections along with a group of Russian academic teachers recruited by Serge Konovalov, Maurice Bowra, and Isaiah Berlin, that led to the establishment of Oxford as the only centre for Slavonic studies in England.

 Later years

 John Simmons remained an important figure in the field of Slavonics right to his death in September 2005.
-His Sandars lectures, given in Cambridge in 1974 are still the only serious English-language history of Russian printing.
+In 1974 he held the Sandars Readership in Bibliography at Cambridge University--still the only serious English-language history of Russian printing.

 In 1985 he formed an institution named The 4Cs Club.
 The '4 Cs' stood for his four 'categoricals': Conserve, Consider, Contribute, Co-operate.

 Invitations were given out to scholars that he deemed similar to himself in attitude to learning.
 The members of the club (who now number over 200 in 19 countries) were given club ties (brooches for women were introduced at a later date) and encouraged to wear them on important occasions.